noeljane/skifree/README.md

 I want to hit start to begin play

-I want to control my guy using left and right arrows.
+I want to control my skier using left and right arrows.

 I want to be able to score based off how long I live.

 I want to be able to compare my score with player 2.

+I want to feel nostalgia for the past.

 --
 ####MVP: